Fashion Freaks 2.0 finished in 2015.

 At the end of 2010 we applied for funding to generate extended information on clothes for wheelchair users.
 Experiences from our first project and feedback through the website told us that in spite of sewing instructions etc. it is still too hard and problematic for many wheelchair users to sew well fitting, well functioning and stylish clothes from the basic patterns.
 In all honesty, it is not always what you want to do.
 Even wheelchair users have a right to be lazy.

-- develop and provide instructions on how to adapt ready-made clothes for a seated position;
+– developed and provided instructions on how to adapt ready-made clothes for a seated position;

-- develop and provide instructions on how to use pieces or whole parts of ready-made clothes to create other types of garments (No mattern how good you are at sewing, some graments simply can not be done with good quality at home.
+– developed and provided instructions on how to use pieces or whole parts of ready-made clothes to create other types of garments (No mattern how good you are at sewing, some graments simply can not be done with good quality at home.
 It can also be important to look like you bought your clothed from the “posh” stor.);

-- provide knitting pattern and instructions for sweaters etc for a seated position;
+– provided knitting pattern and instructions for sweaters etc for a seated position;

-- develop partial garments that can be used together with other for the best functionality;
+– developed partial garments that can be used together with other for the best functionality;

-- give tips on existing garments and accessoirs which can be combined for function and vanity;
+– gave tips on existing garments and accessoirs which can be combined for function and vanity.

 The Swedish Inheritance Fund granted us funding for the first project year in april 2011.
 During this year we are in the process of developing solutions for adapting ready-made garments to a seated positions.